Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Loop-QPC Design

-The whole Loop-QPC computing process is as follows: A pump laser operating at a 500 MHz repetition rate generates input light, resulting in signal peaks at 2 $\mu$s intervals.
-The pump light initiates a pair of signal and idler photons in the long waveguide via the spontaneous four-wave mixing process.
+The whole Loop-QPC computing process is as follows: a pump laser operating at a 500 MHz repetition rate generates input light, resulting in signal peaks at 2 ns intervals.
+The pump light with a central wavelength of around 1550 nm initiates a pair of signal ($\approx$ 1545 nm) and idler ($\approx$ 1555 nm) photons in the long waveguide via the spontaneous four-wave mixing process.
 By regulating the pump power, we balance the photon generation rate and the probability of generating multi-pair terms.
-The signal photons are used for computation, while the idler photons are used as a heralding to mark the timing of the signal photon.
-Since the signal and idler photons are generated simultaneously, coincidence measurements enable precise determination of the arrival times of signal photons.
-Output photons are coupled to fibers through a grating array, and photon detection is performed using seven SNSPDs, with six dedicated to signal photons and one for idler photons.
-This configuration allows the Loop-QPC to collect multiple outputs from different loops on a single chip in a single run, thereby efficiently realizing quantum dynamic evolution.
+The signal photons are used for computation, while the idler photons are used as a herald to mark the timing of the signal photon.
+Output photons are coupled to fibers through a grating array, and photon detection is performed using seven ports of SNSPDs, with six dedicated to signal photons and one for idler photons.